 Shmuel Wimer is a computer engineering expert, having thirty-two years of industrial experience, and another ten years in academia.
 He is a professor with the Engineering Faculty of Bar-Ilan University (BIU).
 He holds B.Sc. degree (1977) and M.Sc. degree (1980) in Mathematics from Tel-Aviv University (TAU), and D.Sc. degree in Electrical Engineering (1988) from the Technion.
 His research interests are VLSI circuits and systems design optimization, VLSI computational aspects, and combinatorial optimization.

-Prior to Intel he was with Sagantec Israel (1997-1999) as a general and development manager, working on algorithms and tools for automatic layout migration.
-He was the founder and manger of a VLSI EDA company microCAD (1994-1997) that was later acquired by Sagantec.
-He was a research staff member with the IBM R&D center in Israel (1985-1993), where he was a project leader, group and program manager.
-He was with National Semiconductor Israel (1981-1985), working as a VLSI CAD engineer and project leader.
-Following his graduation, he worked at the Israel Aerospace Industry (IAI) (1977-1981) as an aeronautics and CAD engineer.
+Prior to joining the academia he worked at Intel from 1999 to 2009, where he was a principal engineer and a group leader.
+From 1997 to 1999 he worked at Sagantec Israel where he was a general and development manager.
+Prior to Sagantec he founded the VLSI EDA company microCAD (1994-1997) which was later acquired by Sagantec.
+From 1985 to 1993 he was a research staff member with the IBM R&D center in Israel, where he was a project leader, group and program manager.
+He was with National Semiconductor Israel from 1981 to 1985, working as a VLSI CAD engineer and project leader.
+Following his graduation, he worked at the Israel Aerospace Industry (IAI) from 1977 to 1981 as an aeronautics and CAD engineer.